ProjectPythiaTutorials/tutorial-template/README.md

 By attending this tutorial, you are subject to the [NCAR/UCAR Code of Conduct](https://www.ucar.edu/who-we-are/ethics-integrity/codes-conduct.)

-[Note: If it would be beneficial to review the related tutorials from this seminar series, please link to them here.]
+[Note: If it would be beneficial to review the related tutorials from this series, please link to them here.]

 ## Tutorial Recording